ruchadave16/Simplex-Kotlin/README.md

 Simplex Algorithm implementation in Kotlin

 ## Overview
 We aim to implement the Simplex Algorithm to solve Linear Programming maximization problems in Kotlin.
 Simplex is an approach that iteratively uses slack variables, a table, and pivot variables to arrive at an optimal solution.
 A linear program is a problem that aims to arrive at the optimal outcome in a mathematical model that has requirements and objectives that are linearly represented.
 This project aims to concisely implment Simplex to demonstrate a strong understanding of the algorithm's principles.
+An explanation and walkthrough of the algorithm is provided in the slidedeck.

 ## Try It Yourself!
 ### Installation Instructions